SACHIJAVALI/Placement-Management-System-DBMS-Project-/Readme.md

-# Placement Portal - Complete Project Documentation
+# Placement Portal - Complete Project Documentation.

 ## 📋 Project Overview
 A comprehensive job placement portal system built with PHP and MySQL, designed to connect job seekers with recruiters.
 The system supports three user roles: Admin, Recruiter, and Candidate, each with distinct functionalities and access levels.